dcrankshaw/datascience-sp14/lab1/transformation.md

 The simplest regular expressions are alphanumeric strings, e.g., `/pattern/`, will match the substring `"pattern"`.

-#### Wild Cards and Quatifiers
+#### Wild Cards and Quantifiers

 The character `.` matches any character, so for example, the pattern `/.ed/` will match all of `"sed"` and `"bed"` and `"1ed"`.

-Quatifiers match the preceding expression multiple times.
+Quantifiers match the preceding expression multiple times.
 There are several quantifier expressions:

 * `*` matches the preceding expression 0 or more times `+` matches the prededing